 To remain active in their degree program, students must register continuously each fall and spring semester.
-If not required to register full-time, part-time students may register for any number of credit hours less than the full-time credit hour load.
+If not required to register fulltime, part-time students may register for any number of credit hours less than the full-time credit hour load.
+Students who wish to take a semester off must submit the Leave of Absence paperwork, or the degree will be terminated.